-Level 2 tier - Depletion based stock reduction analysis (DBSRA) - (Dick and MacCall).
+Tier 2 - Depletion based stock reduction analysis (DBSRA) - (Dick and MacCall).

-- -If the information necessary to implement the Council's approved ABC control rule is not available (e.g., MSY reference points, projected stock size, distribution of OFL, etc.), then the basis of the ABC should be explicit about what aspects of the derivation were based on expert judgment. - -Requires full history of landings and other life history info for the stock - Gives a pdf of OFL.
+-If the information necessary to implement the Council's approved ABC control rule is not available (e.g., MSY reference points, projected stock size, distribution of OFL, etc.), then the basis of the ABC should be explicit about what aspects of the derivation were based on expert judgment.

+-Requires full history of landings and other life history info for the stock

+- Gives a pdf of OFL.
 Could apply P\ or other risk/p level to derive ABC

-Level 3 tier - depletion-corrected average catch (DCAC) (MacCall 2009).
+Tier 3 - depletion-corrected average catch (DCAC) (MacCall 2009).
 If components of the ABC control rule cannot be provided, a provisional ABC should be based on alternative approaches, but deviation from the control rule should be justified..

-- -Requires less data than $2^{nd}$ tier - Provides provisional ABC directly OFL unknown
+-Requires less data than 2nd tier

+- Provides provisional ABC directly - OFL unknown

-Level 4 tier- Catch only.
-ORCS ad hoc group is currently working on what to do when not enough data to perform DCAC.
+Tier 4- Catch only.

-- -Difficult to prescribe. - -Requires judgment and careful consideration of all available sources, which may vary greatly between stocks falling in this tier
+-Difficult to prescribe.

+-Requires judgment and careful consideration of all available sources, which may vary greatly between stocks falling in this tier